 Abbreviated as BTC, a Bitcoin is a digital currency, used on the Internet for various services.
 This currency utilizes an open-source, peer-to-peer Internet protocol for tracking of transactions involving Bitcoin transfers.

 Smartphones, websites, and applications can send and receive Bitcoins through the use of digital wallets, using ECDSA digital signatures to verify the transactions.
 The Bitcoin is not a standard currency, meaning it has no central bank to manage it like a standard currency does (i.e., the Federal Reserve for U.S. currency).
 For this reason, the equivalent dollar value can fluctuate greatly, resulting in criticism that it is not suited for use in the worldwide economy.

-Bitcoin was first introduced by Satoshi Nakamoto on January 3, 2009.
+Bitcoin is a cryptocurrency first introduced by Satoshi Nakamoto on January 3, 2009.
 However, Nakamoto is not the developer's real name and their real identity is unknown, despite many different investigations.
 As of August 2018, the equivalent dollar market cap value of the Bitcoin is over $130 billion.

 How is Bitcoin created?